 A Family History of Mental Illness

 In his book, Si reveals that he has a “faulty” mind, which is his terminology for naming his struggles with mental illness.
 Like many who deal with mental health issues, Si has a family history of psychological issues.
 His mother apparently suffered a nervous breakdown and was admitted to a number of mental health facilities when Si and Phil were young boys.
-It seems that the Robertson boys’ mother suffered from manic depression.
+It seems that the Robertson boys’ mother suffered from manic depression, one of the symptoms of alcoholism.

 Developing a Drinking Problem in Vietnam